 No one wants to be told they suck at something.
 But a manager who skirts around the issue, or makes you believe you’re making progress in areas you aren’t is just unhelpful.
-A boss that truly wants you to learn and improve will acknowledge the areas you need help on – without coming across as over critical – and proceed to give support.
+A boss that truly wants you to learn and improve will acknowledge the areas you need help on.
+Especially, without coming across as over critical – and proceed to give support.

-Research* shows that great people management leads to higher staff retention rates, but great people management also involves encouraging staff to be the best they can be – and this includes being open for discussion about other opportunities.
+Research* shows that great people management leads to higher staff retention rates.
+But great people management also involves encouraging staff to be the best they can be.
+This includes being open for discussion about other opportunities.
 When an employee leaves, the best managers are encouraging, supportive and provide a strong reference to help them in their next career move.

 Whether an employee has been at the job for 3 weeks or 3 years, a manager who cares will always make the effort to include staff in the team – and knows how to recognise if someone might be feeling excluded.
 Team work is essential to driving a business forward, and the best managers know this and act on it.

 Everyone is different, and everyone works differently – even when in the same environment.
 A sign of true respect for staff is if a manager takes the time to understand their people and learns quickly how they work.
-This beckons for a more open, accepting environment and allows for staff to feel comfortable knowing they can be themselves.
+This beckons for a more open, accepting environment.
+It allows for staff to feel comfortable knowing they can be themselves.

 Easily forgotten and often not said enough.
 According to the employee sentiment poll, the one thing employees said that all managers can do to increase overall happiness, is ‘say thank you more.’
 If your manager makes the effort to do this often, they’re looking out for you.